 Should Mount Pilchuck be a 100 Classic Hike?

 This should absolutely be a classic hike of Washington!
-The preservation of these fire lookouts commemorate a piece of history in Washington.
+The preservation of these fire lookouts commemorates a piece of history in Washington.
 This classic hike is visited largely by people all around.

 I thoroughly enjoyed this hike and would love to complete it again for a chance to watch the sunset in the fire lookout.